Gystek/dcg/theory/paper.typ

 We also have $h(emptyset) = 0$ and when dealing with recursive (i.e. binary)
 constructors, the smallest heuristic value is kept.

-When compared with a rather naive implementation (with memoisation of already-diffed nodes as sole optimisation), this method has shown to greatly reduce (approximately tenfold) the time needed to diff the same file pairs.
+When compared to a rather naive implementation (with memoisation of already-diffed nodes as sole optimisation), this method has shown to greatly reduce (approximately tenfold) the time needed to diff the same file pairs.